Creating a WordPress Block theme? Looking to include your unique branding into your custom theme? Well look no further this post is for you!

 Add Theme Image to Block Theme Templates and Template Parts

-Next, you’ll need to upload your branding image into a folder in your theme files.
+Next, you’ll need to add your branding image into a folder in your theme files.
 You could create a folder called ‘assets’ in your root theme folder.

 The file path would look like this:

-The image block within the template-name.html file could look like this:
+The image block within the pattern file should look similar to this:

 <!-- wp:image {"width":160,"height":160,"style":{"layout":{"selfStretch":"fixed","flexSize":"160px"}}} -->